OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.commandbot.registerssocommand.md

 ## BotBuilderCloudAdapter.CommandBot.registerSsoCommand() method

-Registers a sso command into the command bot.
+Register a sso command into the command bot.

 <b>Signature:</b>